 $ iw dev

-As I said above, the internet will not work in monitor mode.
-If you have a multiple network adapter like me, then you can use another hardware to connect with the internet and one for monitor mode.
+If you have multiple network adapters like mine, then you can use another piece of hardware to connect to the internet and one for monitor mode.

 To start the internet, execute the below code, which will activate internet connectivity.